-We are working to minimise our environmental risks through preventative measures and increased resource efficiency.
-Within three years of being acquired or reclassified, all of the hotels within business segment Operator Activities are to have Green Key certification – unless they already have another environmental certification by equal standard.
+Pandox aims to reduce environmental risks through increased resource efficiency.
+Within three years of being acquired or reclassified, all of the hotels within Operator Activities are to have Green Key certification – unless they already have another environmental certification.

-Related to the employee risks, are the risks relating to hotel safety, such as fire and other accidents involving employees and guests.
-To ensure hotel safety we comply with relevant laws and applies fire safety measures at all hotels.
-Emergency preparedness plans and safety policies are in place to prevent and limit accidents and incidents.
-Fire inspections and fire drills are conducted regularly at all hotel properties.
-To mitigate the risks, our employees regularly undergo training in workplace safety, including aspects such as first aid.
+Within the hotel industry there are risks relating to hotel safety, such as the risk of fire and other accidents involving employees and guests.
+Pandox complies with relevant laws and applies fire safety measures at all hotels.
+Emergency preparedness plans, regular training and safety policies are in place to prevent and limit accidents and incidents.

-Hotels are places where prostitution and various forms of human trafficking can occur.
-Relevant employees will receive training in how to prevent and detect any human trafficking and prostitution.
+Relevant employees will also complete sustainable supply chain training.
+The hotel industry is a sector where prostitution and various forms of human trafficking can occur.
+For this reason, relevant employees will receive intensified training in 2020 in how to prevent and detect potential cases of trafficking.

-Pandox understands the importance of protecting the guests’ and employees’ personal data and privacy.
-To protect our guests’ personal data, we use technical and organisational protective measures, such as firewalls and password-protected systems.
-To minimise the risk of a data breach, local training is provided at each hotel and through the mandatory group-wide online training.
+It is important to protect the guests’ and employees’ personal data and privacy.
+Pandox uses technical and organisational protective measures, such as firewalls and password-protected systems.
+To minimise the risk of a data breach, local training is provided at all hotels and there is also